FlyingFathead/dvr-yolov8-detection/README.md

    The `run_detection.sh` bash script will continuously run `yolov8_live_rtmp_stream_detection.py`, restarting it automatically if it exits.

 2. **For USB Webcams:**

+   This is probably the easier method if you have a USB webcam installed on your system and only need it as a source.
+You can also use OBS's Virtual Webcam as a source.

-   - Run the detection script with the `--use_webcam` option:
+   - Run the main real-time detection script with the `--use_webcam` option:

      ```bash
      python3 yolov8_live_rtmp_stream_detection.py --use_webcam true
      ```

-   Or, if you want to define your webcame source separately:
+   Or, if you want to define your webcame source separately via its index number:

      ```bash
      python3 yolov8_live_rtmp_stream_detection.py --use_webcam true --webcam_index <number>
      ```

-   Replace `<number>` with the index number of your webcam.
-Use the `utils/get_webcams.py` tool to find the available webcams and their index numbers on your system if needed.
+   - Replace `<number>` with the index number of your webcam.
+   - Use the `utils/get_webcams.py` tool to find the available webcams and their index numbers on your system if needed.

-   You can also adjust the webcam source as your default by editing the `config.ini` and setting the `use_webcam` flag to `true` -- don't forget to add your appropriate webcam index to the `webcam_index` config flag!
+   - You can also adjust the webcam source as your default by editing the `config.ini` and setting the `use_webcam` flag to `true`
+   - Set your webcam index number into the `webcam_index` configuration option

 ### Configuration